pypeit/PypeIt/doc/tracing.rst

     trace slits number 1

 You can also use this variable to specify the number of slits that should be detected.
-Note, that this feature works best when you have well defined and uniformly illuminated slits
+Note, that this feature works best when you have well-defined and uniformly illuminated slits
-(usually the case with cross dispersed data, for example).
+(usually the case with cross-dispersed data, for example).

 Slit Gaps